 Drivers over 21 can be charged with a DUI if their blood alcohol content is over 0.08.
 All drivers can be charged with a DUI if their blood alcohol content is lower than this threshold but the alcohol is impairing their ability to drive.
 Drivers under 21 will be charged with a DUI with as low of a BAC as 0.01.

-On the second offense, the jail time is between 10 days and 1 year, and the fine is as much as 1800 dollars.
+On the second offense, the jail time is between 10 days and 1 year, and the fine is as much as $3000.
 The period of license suspension increases to 1-2 years.
 For the third offense, jail time ranges between 120 days and a year.
 The license suspension is 3 years for the third offense.

 In many parts of the state, an ignition interlock device must be installed in the vehicle after the first offense.
 In all areas of the state, an ignition interlock device is following the second offense and any subsequent offenses.